acino/android-intro/README.md

 # android-intro
-Live coded Android intro on the 2016-03-02-kodkväll.
+Live coded Android intro on the 2016-03-02-kodkväll... using crowd-sourced colors! :))